etorth/mir2x/README.md

 Notes:
 - This repo uses C++20 coroutine, developer needs a compiler supports c++20 to build.
 - This repo uses following mir2 as a reference implementation:
-  - install server/client from [mir2-v1.45](https://github.com/etorth/CBWCQ3).
-  - install [win-xp](https://github.com/etorth/winxp-zh) to host and run the game server/client.
+  - Install [win-xp](https://github.com/etorth/winxp-zh) to host and run the game server/client, tested on real machine or virtualbox machine.
+  - Install server/client from [mir2-v1.45](https://github.com/etorth/CBWCQ3).
+  - Change screen resolution to 16bit mode to run the game.

 YouTube links: [1](https://youtu.be/3Xne8UHlOl0) [2](https://youtu.be/jl1LPxe2EAA) [3](https://youtu.be/TtGONA83Mb8)